slideflow/slideflow/README.md

 Slideflow is a computational pathology Python package which provides a unified API for building and testing deep learning models for histopathology, supporting both Tensorflow/Keras and PyTorch.

 Slideflow includes tools for **whole-slide image processing** and segmentation, **customizable deep learning model training** with dozens of supported architectures, **explainability tools** including heatmaps and mosaic maps, **analysis of activations** from model layers, **uncertainty quantification**, and more.
-A variety of fast, optimized whole-slide image processing tools are included, including background filtering, blur/artifact detection, digital stain normalization, and efficient storage in `*.tfrecords` format.
-Model training is easy and highly configurable, with support for dozens of model architectures (from `tf.keras.applications` or `torchvision.models`) and an easy drop-in API for training custom architectures.
-For entirely custom training loops, Slideflow can be used as an image processing backend, serving an optimized `tf.data.Dataset` or `torch.utils.data.DataLoader` which can read and process `*.tfrecords` images and perform real-time stain normalization.
+A variety of fast, optimized whole-slide image processing tools are included, including background filtering, blur/artifact detection, stain normalization, and efficient storage in `*.tfrecords` format.
+Model training is easy and highly configurable, with an easy drop-in API for training custom architectures.
+For external training loops, Slideflow can be used as an image processing backend, serving an optimized `tf.data.Dataset` or `torch.utils.data.DataLoader` to read and process slide images and perform real-time stain normalization.

 Slideflow has been used by: